Conditional statements and loops allow you to control the flow of execution in your Python programs based on certain conditions.

 print(fruit)

-This will output each fruit in the list fruits.
+This will output each fruit in the list fruits

 While Loop

-The while loop is used to execute a block of code repeatedly as long as a specified condition is true.
+loop is used to execute a block of code repeatedly as long as a specified condition is true.
 Here’s an example:

 i = 0